navoyovan/photobooth-kiosk-demo/README.md

 Capture photos, apply layouts, generate photostrips, and share the result through QR download.

-Hypebox is a photobooth platform designed for events and businesses, combining interactive experiences with kiosk hardware, cloud services, and management tools.
+Hype-box is a photobooth platform designed for events and businesses, combining interactive experiences with kiosk hardware, cloud services, and management tools.

 This repository represents the demo experience layer of the platform.